patildipak8799-star/Error-Detctions-Analysis/README.md

 ## 📊 Key Insights

-- Sales increased by 27.78% during September month.
+- defects task is increased by 27.78% during September month.
 - Departement is generated the highest Defects.
 - Office location Austalia had the highest Quality Score.
 - Repeat Manager contributed more than 40% of total Quality Score.